Certified Backflow Testing & Detection Costa Mesa

 When water flows into a structure, it’s supposed to only travel in one direction.
 However, the pressure inside your pipes can fluctuate, causing the water to flow backwards, back into the main supply line.

 If the water has been contaminated in any way, like by pesticides, chlorine from your pool, soap, or even human waste, it then contaminates the entire water supply.
+Learn more about backflow in this comprehensive blog.

 Do I Need/Have a Backflow Prevention Device?